 Originally bred in Italy during the Middle Ages, the Cane Corso is a breed of dog that is known to be powerful, strong, and dominating in its presence.
+The Mastiff Cane Corso was originally bred to guard property and hunt big game.
 While it has been used in years past as a large working and herding dog, it also functions well as a loving, dedicated family dog.

 Standing at an average height between 25 to 28 inches tall, depending on the sex, this breed is a robust, athletic dog with a powerful presence.
 Per the question almost every dog owner wants to know of “how big do they get?” the answer is, quite big.
 The biggest Cane Corso Italian Mastiff can weigh up to 130 pounds, with most of the weight being muscle mass.

 This breed possesses a life expectancy of around 12 years.
 This can depend considerably on how well these dogs are kept in shape, given the fact this breed needs daily, intensive exercise to function mentally and physically.